jnyabe/lang/README.md

-Test bed for programming language
+Excersise to master programming languages
 ====